galaxyproject/training-material/topics/climate/tutorials/fates/tutorial.md

 >
 > 4. Rename Datasets
 >
->    As "https://zenodo.org/record/?????/files/fates_emerald_inputdata.tar" is not a beautiful name and can give errors for some tools, it is a good practice to change the dataset name by something more meaningfull.
-For example by removing `https://zenodo.org/record/?????/files/` to obtain `fates_emerald_inputdata.tar`, respectively.
+>    As "https://zenodo.org/record/4108341/files/inputdata_version2.0.0_ALP1.tar" is not a beautiful name and can give errors for some tools,
+>    it is a good practice to change the dataset name by something more meaningfull.
+For example by removing `https://zenodo.org/record/4108341/files/` to obtain `inputdata_version2.0.0_ALP1.tar`, respectively.
 >
 >    {% include snippets/rename_dataset.md %}
 >